 If you’ve ever been to see an acupuncturist, you’ve likely received advice to steer clear of cold foods.
 This can be a tough pill to swallow, especially for people who love salads and iced drinks (venti cold brew, anyone?)
 The good news is that there are definitely some things that you can do to balance out the cold so that you don’t have to live in a world of beef stew when all you really want is a crisp kale salad.

-First things first, what’s the deal with avoiding consuming all things cold?
+What’s the deal with avoiding consuming all things cold?

 When it comes to what we consume there are two kinds of cold: Thermal Cold (right out of the fridge) and Energetic Cold (think of raw foods.)
 Both types of cold cause vasoconstriction in our digestive systems (which is why you can’t just leave your salad on the kitchen counter for a couple of hours to bring it to room temperature as it’s still raw!)
 Consuming cold/raw foods can make things more difficult for our bodies to digest and when this happens to the mucous membranes that line our digestive system, we produce more mucus.